ObolNetwork/charon/docs/architecture.md

         // for the slot when available.
 It also returns the DV public key.
         AwaitBeaconBlock(context.Context, slot int) (PubKey, beaconapi.BeaconBlock, error)

-        // AwaitBlindedBeaconBlock blocks and returns the proposed blinded beacon block
-        // for the slot when available.
-It also returns the DV public key.
-        AwaitBlindedBeaconBlock(context.Context, slot int) (PubKey, beaconapi.BlindedBeaconBlock, error)

         // AwaitAttestation blocks and returns the attestation data
         // for the slot and committee index when available.
         AwaitAttestation(context.Context, slot int, commIdx int) (*beaconapi.AttestationData, error)